Extract or Get data from HTML Element in Excel using VBA

 Dim oHEle As HTMLUListElement

-The second property HTMLUListElement provides methods to manipulate the DOM elements.
-Similarly, you can use the other properties such as the HTMLDivElement to extract contents inside a <div> element.
+The HTMLUListElement interface provides convenient methods to interact with and manipulate list elements (<ul>) in the DOM.
+Likewise, you can use other interfaces such as HTMLDivElement to access and work with the contents of a <div> element.

 .getElementsByTagName("p").Item(iCnt).innerHTML